peregrine-cms/peregrine-k8s-explore/single-author/README.md

         $ kubectl create -f peregrine-statefulset.yml

-4. Forward a local port so that use can access Peregrine.
+4. Forward a local port so that you can access Peregrine.

         $ kubectl port-forward peregrine-0 8080:8080